Organizational transformation at Georgian

 What the latest changes mean

 Those in programs at public colleges will remain eligible for a post-graduate work permit of up to three years if they graduate from a field of study linked to occupations currently facing long-term labour shortages.
 An assessment of the government’s changes regarding labour-market alignment – which were made from a national not regional lens – indicates many of our programs that attract and rely on international students aren’t captured in the eligibility.
-At this point, just over 30 of our 130+ programs are eligible.
+At this point, 35 of our 130+ programs are eligible.
 This will have immediate impacts on the sectors our communities and residents rely on the most.

 Hospitality in Simcoe, Muskoka, Grey and Bruce counties is a major driver for the local economy, but hospitality programs were left off the eligibility list.